SebuPlayz/Echo-Music-Bot-Dashboard/README.md

 One of the best features of Echo Music Dashboard.

-Every playlist automatically receives a unique **Share Code**.
+Every playlist automatically generates a unique **Playlist Share Code**.

-Simply share your Playlist Code with friends.
+Simply share the code with friends.

-Anyone can import your playlist instantly without manually adding every song.
+They can instantly import the playlist into their own account without manually adding every song.

-Sharing playlists has never been easier.

 ---

 ### 🏆 Playlist Leaderboard

-The Dashboard includes a built-in Playlist Leaderboard where users can discover the most popular playlists.

-Features include:
+Discover the most popular playlists created by the community.

+Features:

-- Top Ranked Playlists
+- 🏆 Top Ranked Playlists
-- Most Popular Playlists
-- Trending Playlists
+- 📈 Trending Playlists
-- Community Favorites
-- Public Playlist Discovery
+- 🌍 Public Playlist Discovery
+- ❤️ Community Favorites
+- 👥 Most Used Playlists

 ---